 Analysis | Lindsey Graham was angrier about Jan.
-6 than he let on — or than he has indicated since
+6 than he let on — or has indicated since

 This tension between dark and light has long been a component of Trump’s support.
 His opponents see little light shining through; his most ardent supporters easily overlook the shadows.
 Being a Republican member of Congress in the modern era means being forced, at times, to defend or denounce the darkness.

 What’s different about Graham is that he acknowledges the divide while also repeatedly downplaying it.
-He saw the bleakness of Trump’s claims before the Capitol riot and he knew — as did so many others in his orbit — that Trump bore responsibility for what was unfolding.
+He saw the bleakness of Trump’s claims before the Capitol riot, and he knew — as did so many others in his orbit — that Trump bore responsibility for what was unfolding.
 Yet while his private excoriation flirted with ousting Trump from office, according to Martin and Burns, his public words in the subsequent hours were about removing himself from Trump’s fight.

-There’s little question that Trump and Graham are broadly aligned politically and that he’d rather have a President Trump than a President Biden despite his relationship with the Democrat.
-But he seems to have learned a lesson after berating Trump in 2016: no matter how sharp or urgent the criticism, offer it only in private.
+There’s little question that Trump and Graham are broadly aligned politically and that he would rather have a President Trump than a President Biden despite his relationship with the Democrat.
+But Graham seems to have learned a lesson after berating Trump in 2016: No matter how sharp or urgent the criticism, offer it only in private.

 It’s an approach that Graham isn’t alone in taking.
 And it’s a large part of why Trump therefore retains the sort of power over the GOP that Graham insists his party respect.